-The licensing hearing, triggered by letters of concern, is an informal process for a Class N license application (Chapter 310).
-The hearing is conducted by the Hearing Officer who makes a recommendation to the City Council.
 The City classifies about 35 types of business activities requiring neighborhood notification.
-For example, a Class N license is required for entertainment, second hand dealerships, auto repair and liquor/drinking establishments.
-This hearing process provides an opportunity for the applicant to state his or her reasons for the application and allows the impacted neighborhood to voice concerns (i.e., noise, parking, trash, etc,).
+Under Chapter 310, the licensing hearing, triggered by letters of objection, is an informal process for a Class N license application.
+Some examples of Class N licenses are entertainment, second hand dealerships, auto repair and liquor/drinking establishments.
+The Hearing Officer conducts the hearing and makes a recommendation to the City Council.
+The hearing process provides an opportunity for an applicant to state his or her reasons for the application and allows the impacted neighborhood to voice concerns (i.e., noise, parking, trash, etc,).
 During the hearing, when appropriate, license conditions addressing concerns are discussed and worked into the development of recommendations for City Council consideration.
 The City Council is the final authority on whether a license application is approved or denied.
-All responsible parties and interested parties (which include affected residents who have made objections to or voiced support for an application) are informed by letter about when and where the hearing will take place.
-All questions related to the hearing process, details of a license hearing and/or objections/support for the license application can be emailed to LH-Licensing@ci.stpaul.mn.us.
-An agenda of the license hearing is posted on https://stpaul.legistar.com/Calendar.aspx.
-To apply for a permit or license or for questions regarding licensing requirements, please visit www.stpaul.gov/dsi.
+All responsible parties and interested parties (which include affected residents who have made objections to or voiced support for an application) are notified about when and where the hearing will take place.
+Please refer to the License Hearing Calendar for the latest agenda.

 What to Expect at the Hearing